Indo-Aryan loanwords in Tamil

 Many of these loans are obscured by adaptions to Tamil phonology.

-There are many words that are common in Sanskrit and Tamil.
+There are many words that are cognates in Sanskrit and Tamil, in both tatsama and tadbhava forms.
 This is an illustrative list of Tamil words of Indo-Aryan origin, classified based on type of borrowing.
 The words are transliterated according to IAST system.
 All words have been referenced with the Madras University Tamil Lexicon, which is used as the most authoritative and standard lexicon by mainstream scholars.
 In the examples below, the second word is from Tamil, and its original Indo-Aryan source is placed to the left.